charmparticle/tiktokget/README.md

 1. place tiktok videos you want to download in a plain text file, with 1 url per line
 2. invoke tiktokget: `./tiktokget thefile`, where thefile is the hypothetical name of the text file you created.
+3. alternatively, supply tiktokget directly with a url: `./tiktokget tiktokurl`

 bear in mind, since this is a bash script, you have to be mindful of spaces.
 Don't put spaces in the filename, or at least quote the filename if you do that.